rktjmp/smtp-pigeon/README.md

 ## `smtp-pigeon`

-`smtp-pigeon` is a tiny SMTP server that accepts mail and delivers it as a JSON HTTP POST (or any format you want).
+`smtp-pigeon` is a tiny SMTP server that accepts mail and delivers it as a HTTP POST request.
+By default it uses a JSON formatted payload, but you can provide any template you want.

-If you have a server generating periodic mail such as unattended upgrades reports but don't want to configure Postfix, SPF & DKIM & DMARC, etc or want to funnel those reports into a *"please, anything but email"* service;
+If you have tools generating mail reports such as Debians unattended upgrades but don't want to configure and run Postfix, SPF & DKIM & DMARC, etc or simply want to funnel those reports into a *"please, anything but email"* service;
 `smtp-pigeon` can act as the carrier.

-- Configurable payload (via a Go template)
+- Configurable payload (via Go's template engine)
 - Configurable headers
 - Portable Go binary
 - Tiny memory footprint

 ## Usage

-Simply run `smtp-pigeon` with the `--url url` option.
+Run `smtp-pigeon` with the `--url url` option.
 By default `smtp-pigeon` will only accept connections from `127.0.0.1` at port `1025`.

 See `--help` for other options.

 ```sh
 smtp-pigeon --url https://my.endpoint.com/mail